Twinklebear/Twinklebear.github.io-jekyll/_posts/2018-08-10-volume-rendering-with-webgl.md

 In these final equations we use pre-multiplied opacity for correct blending, $$\hat{C}(i\Delta s) = C(i\Delta s) \alpha(i \Delta s)$$.

+To render an image of the volume we just need to trace a ray from the eye through each pixel, and perform the above iteration for each ray intersecting the volume.
+Each ray we process is independent, and needs read-only access to our shared state (the volume).
+If we want to compute the image quickly, all we need is a way to process a large number of pixels in parallel.
+This is where the GPU comes in.
+By implementing the raymarching process in a fragment shader we can leverage the parallel computing power of the GPU to implement a very fast volume renderer!

 <!--
 **Todo: mention that the volume represents a continous field,